easybuilders/easybuild/docs/Integration_with_GitHub.rst

 .. note:: *requires*: GitHub username + ``keyring`` Python package

-A GitHub token is a string of 40 hexidecimal (lowercase) characters that is tied to your GitHub account, allowing you to access the GitHub API authenticated.
+A GitHub token is a string of 40 hexadecimal (lowercase) characters that is tied to your GitHub account, allowing you to access the GitHub API authenticated.

 Using a GitHub token is beneficial with respect to rate limitations, and enables write permissions on GitHub